Why Your Yelp Rating Shows Up on Every iPhone (And What to Do About It)

 "A prospective microblading client read a scathing 1-star Yelp review and booked anyway, specifically because she liked how the owner handled it."

-This pattern is evident across virtually every industry.
-A thoughtful reply to a negative review serves as more than mere damage control—it showcases your business’s values and operational standards to prospective customers evaluating your company.
+This pattern appears across nearly all industries.
+When you respond thoughtfully to a negative review, you demonstrate your business’s values and operational standards to potential customers considering your company.

 The Tone Problem on Yelp